 - Class names are presented as headings in bold face, preceded by the class' unique identifier; - The line "Subclass of:" declares the superclass of the class from which it inherits properties; - The line "Superclass of:" is a cross-reference to the subclasses of this class; - The line "Scope note:" contains the textual definition of the concept the class represents; - The line "Examples:" contains a bulleted list of examples of instances of this class.
 If the example is also instance of a subclass of this class, the unique identifier of the subclass is added in parenthesis.
 If the example instantiates two classes, the unique identifiers of both classes is added in parenthesis.
-Non-fictitious examples may be followed by an explanation in brackets. - The line "Properties:" declares the list of the class' properties; - Each property is represented by its unique identifier, its forward and reverse names, and the range class that it links to, separated by colons; - Inherited properties are not represented; - Properties of properties are provided indented and in parentheses beneath their respective domain property.
+Non-fictitious examples may be followed by an explanation in brackets. - The line "In first-order logic:" expresses the formal constraints of the class in terms of logical axioms in a first-order logic notation; - The line "Properties:" declares the list of the class' properties; - Each property is represented by its unique identifier, its forward and reverse names, and the range class that it links to, separated by colons; - Inherited properties are not represented; - Properties of properties are provided indented and in parentheses beneath their respective domain property.

 E2 Temporal Entity

 E52 Time-Span

 E53 Place

 E54 Dimension

 E59 Primitive Value

 E77 Persistent Item

-E92 Spacetime Volume